-The purpose of the vehicle inspection is to verify that vehicles are equipped with the necessary equipment outlined in Section 8.2 to operate safely on maneuvering surfaces.
+The purpose of the vehicle inspection is to verify that vehicles are equipped with the necessary equipment outlined in Section 8.2 to operate safely on airside manoeuvring surfaces.
 The inspection is not intended to assess the mechanical fitness of the vehicle for operation.
-While the AVIP Inspector will not be looking for mechanical issues if one is observed (such as bald tires) during the course of the inspection it will be marked as a deficiency.
+While the AVIP Inspector will not be looking for mechanical issues, if one is observed (such as bald tires) during the course of the inspection that could affect the safety of the airside operation, it will be marked as a deficiency.

-At the time of the scheduled appointment, the applicant takes the vehicle to the Combined Services Building, door # 4, located on the West side of the building where the applicant is met by an AVIP inspector.
+At the time of the scheduled appointment, the applicant shall take the vehicle to the Combined Services Building, door #4, located on the west side of the building where the applicant will be met by an AVIP inspector.

-An applicant who does not have access to the Combined Services Building proceeds to Gate 1 by the Employee Parking Lot and contacts Airport Operations at 705-693-2514 ext 226.
-The applicant advises Airport Operations of the AVIP Inspection Appointment and Airport Operations will allow access through Gate 1.
+An applicant who does not have access to the Combined Services Building can proceed to Gate 1 in the Employee Parking Lot and contact Airport Operations at 705-693-2514, ext.
+226, to advise them of their AVIP Inspection Appointment.
+Airport Operations will provide access to the applicant through Gate 1.

-During the inspection if the AVIP Inspector identifies a deficiency, the applicant is given a copy of the inspection report.
-The applicant rectifies the identified deficiency and books another AVIP Inspection.
+During the inspection, should the AVIP Inspector identify a deficiency, the applicant will be provided with a copy of the inspection report, allowing them to rectify the identified deficiency and book another AVIP Inspection.

-During the inspection if the AVIP Inspector does not identify any deficiencies, the AVIP Inspector places the AVIP decal(s) on the front left corner of the vehicle.
+During the inspection, if the AVIP Inspector does not identify any deficiencies, an AVIP decal will be placed on the front left corner of the vehicle.